We’re a one-stop-shop for cultural planning, capital projects & visitor experience design

 We make every cent count

-We champion smart, sustainable solutions that fit the New Zealand context and set projects up for funding and long-term financial success.
+We champion smart, sustainable solutions that fit the New Zealand context and set projects up for funding and long-term success.

 Expert connectors

-We plan, design and deliver
+We plan, advise on and deliver

 New and redeveloped museums